mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### GDPs motivation and sustaining engagement

-- this exists in community in Playtesting
+- these kinds of  exists in community in Playtesting - but different for side by side interactions - or are they - discuss
 - what is specific about interpersonal interactions
-- Example sh and Th - new element K and d - then adding a level -
+- Example sh and Th - new element K and d - then adding a level
 - Other examples needed?

 The process of adding in a new GDP to the game was often a sustaining activity.

 The transition from adding one GDP involves playtesting, which then often led to the identification of a next GDP to implement.

+#### Example prototyping a new GDP on paper

 When GDP was completed and participant or pair move to a new phase there is evidence of a reenergising effect. e.g
 - Example of adding a new level in 2019-03-18-th_sh - pair use paper as a process